 Stay out of boring ruts by periodically challenging yourself.
 Learn something new.
 Get involved with a group that interests you or take up a new hobby.
 For instance, you can:

-- Take a hike in your area and explore the natural beauty of nature around you.
+- Take a hike in your area and explore nature’s natural beauty.

 - Learn how to speak another language, even if it’s only one new word daily.